 Ever since the pandemic disrupted the school system, many teachers and students were uncertain of the future of education.
-According to the Centers for Disease Control and Prevention (CDC), academic learning had been slowed or put on hiatus for children after schools shut down in March to limit spread of COVID-19.
+According to the Centers for Disease Control and Prevention (CDC), the shutdown of schools in March to limit the spread of COVID-19 slowed or put academic learning on hiatus for children.
 Teachers had to scramble in shifting their lessons and work into online learning platforms in order to recreate the atmosphere of in-class learning, all while students themselves had to cope with the new changes from learning at school with their friends to learning at home.
 However, with social distancing protocols being implemented and safety measures being enforced, schools were able to reopen for the fall.

 Despite schools reopening, there have been many changes that the Ontario Ministry of Education has recommended to all Ontario schools to suit the “new normal” caused by the pandemic – one of them most notably being “quadmesters” or “quadmester Ontario”.